ladygo93/3StepForm/README.md

-Finer Vision Developer Test using `React`

-Three step Feedback Form with validation using `react-hook-form`
+Three step Form with validation using `react-hook-form`

 To run APP download gitHub repo to your OS.
 Open file directory in terminal and run following commands `npm install` following by `npm start`